 Mum, Julieanne Perrin said she was very proud of the boys.

-"It's just awesome with the year we all have had, they a group of young boys doing good with their time and raising awareness for a important cause"
+"It's just awesome with the year we all have had that a group of young boys doing good with their time and raising awareness for a important cause, Julieanne said.

 "They are good kids."